notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/15-MachineLearning.md

   - Customized direct marketing
   - For example, a user has bought a lot of gardening tools, and you want to provide recommendations on the next one to buy based on a personalized service
 - Same technology **used by amazon.com** where after buying a few products you will start get recommended products as your potential next buy from the same category or from a completely different categories based on how you have been searching, buying, and user interests
-- Personalize is how you acces this from within AWS.
+- Personalize is how you access this from within AWS.
 You read your input data from Amazon S3 bucket, could be user interact data.
-Also you can use Amazon Personalize APi to have real-time data integration into the Amazon Personalize Service.
+Also, you can use Amazon Personalize API to have real-time data integration into the Amazon Personalize Service.
 This will then expose a customized personalized API for your websites and applications, you mobile applications, also you can send SMS or emails for personalization as well
 - It takes days, not months, to build this model.
 You do not need to build, train and deploy ML solutions and use this bundled as is
 - Use Cases: retail stores, media and entertainment
 - From exam perspective, anytime you see an ML service to build recommendations and personalized recommendations, think of Amazon Personalize